selcukbeduk/Beduk2018_BarnettDSPI_Multidimensionaldeprivation/README.md

 # Beduk2018_BarnettDSPI_Multidimensionaldeprivation
 Code repository for replicating

 Bedük, S. (2018).
-Identifying people in poverty: a multidimensional deprivation measure for the EU.
-Barnett Papers in Social Research & SoCArXiv. https://doi.org/10.31235/osf.io/7prxq
+Identifying people in poverty: a multidimensional deprivation measure for the EU. _Barnett Papers in Social Research & SoCArXiv_. https://doi.org/10.31235/osf.io/7prxq

 The analysis uses data from EU-SILC 2009 including register, household and individual files and deprivation module variables.